[Curated by a Musical Instrument Specialist] Bass Recommended Classic and High-End Brands from the Manufacturer!

 4. [Domestic & Japan Vintage] Japanese Bass Manufacturers That Have the World in a Frenzy

-In recent years, the global musical instrument market has been fixated on “Japan Vintage” instruments made in Japan from the late 1970s through the 1980s, as well as long-established domestic manufacturers renowned for their consistent quality over the years.
+In recent years, the global musical instrument market has been fixated on “Japan Vintage” models—instruments crafted in Japan from the late 1970s through the 1980s—as well as long-established domestic manufacturers renowned for their consistent quality over the years.
 Even from our perspective, the high quality of the wood used back then and the passion of the craftsmen never cease to amaze us.

 4-1.
 YAMAHA: World-Class, Consistent Quality and a Unique Tone

 Japan’s YAMAHA has played a significant role in the history of the global Bass industry.
 In particular, the “BB Series,” which has been in production since the 1970s, continues to be favored by renowned studio musicians and top professionals both in Japan and abroad.
-The high-end "BB Pro Series" features a robust miter-bolted neck joint, designed to capture every vibration of the strings and resonate throughout the entire body.
-Furthermore, by applying A.R.E. treatment—which works at the cellular level of the wood—it achieves a rich tone and resilient midrange reminiscent of a well-played instrument, despite being brand new.Furthermore, older models in the BB series (such as the BB2000) are highly regarded as legendary instruments even in the used market.
-With its excellent craftsmanship and unique technology, the YAMAHABass is a reliable choice that will last a lifetime.
+The high-end “BB Pro Series” features a robust miter-bolted neck joint, designed to capture every vibration of the strings and resonate throughout the entire body.
+Furthermore, by applying A.R.E. treatment—which works at the cellular level of the wood—it achieves a rich tone and resilient midrange reminiscent of a well-played instrument, despite being brand new.Furthermore, older models of the BB series (such as the BB2000) are highly regarded as legendary instruments even in the used market.
+With its excellent craftsmanship and unique technology, the YAMAHABass is a thoroughly reliable choice as an instrument to last a lifetime.

 Yamaha Bass Specialist